bootlin/training-materials/slides/security-secure-boot-part-2/security-secure-boot-part-2.typ

   - We cannot put the signing key onto the system, so the signature must be generated off the system

-- The kernel must verify the rootFS #strong[before] it loads anything from it, so this will introduce a significant delay in the boot process.
+- The kernel must verify the rootFS *before* it loads anything from it, so this will introduce a significant delay in the boot process.